octater/dirt-napstr-client/README.md

 5. As a user, I want to create a gravesite so I can visit later.
 6. As a user, I want to update existing gravesite so that I can modify them.
 7. As a user, I want to delete a gravesite if it is no longer needed.
-8. As a user, I want to be able to view all my gravesite records.
+8. As a user, I want to be able to view a list containing name, entombment, and DOD of all my gravesite records.

 ## Technologies